 Location and design.

-In 1980, the Nature Conservancy and the University of Florida combined 9,500+ acres of diverse ecosystems in North Central Florida (29°40’22”N 82°01’58”), which has been carefully manipulated by land managers and scientists studying environmental responses to stimuli for over 40 years.
-This research station, now known as Ordway-Swisher Biological Station (OSBS), was the site of data collection for this experiment.
-OSBS is a mosaic of carefully managed marshes, oak hardwoods, pine flatwoods and old-field habitats in temperate climate conditions.
+In 1980, the Nature Conservancy and the University of Florida combined 9,500+ acres of diverse ecosystems in North Central Florida (29°40’22”N 82°01’58”), which has been carefully manipulated by land managers and scientists studying environmental responses to stimuli for over 40 years. .
+This research station, known as Ordway-Swisher Biological Station (OSBS), is a mosaic of carefully managed marshes, oak hardwoods, pine flatwoods, and old-field habitats in temperate climate conditions.

-Ten blocks were established in old fields containing vegetation profiles of primarily grasses and herbaceous plants.
-Two blocks were in further vegetative successional stages with overstories of pine or oak trees.
-Blocks were spaced approximately 1 km away from one another.
-During the set-up of traps, signs of wildlife utilizing the old-field blocks included: deer (Odocoileus virginianus), raccoons (Procyon lotor), possums (Didelphis virginiana), squirrels (Sciurus carolinensis), turkeys (Meleagris gallopavo), mice (Rodentia), snakes (Serpentes) and various small perching birds (Passeriformes).
+At OSBS, we established ten blocks in old fields containing vegetation profiles of primarily grasses and herbaceous plants and two blocks in further vegetative successional stages with overstories of pine or oak trees.
+We spaced blocks approximately 1 km away from one another.
+During the set-up of traps, we recognized signs of wildlife utilizing the old-field blocks, which included: whitetail deer (Odocoileus virginianus), common raccoons (Procyon lotor), opossums (Didelphis virginiana), squirrels (Sciurus spp.), wild turkeys (Meleagris gallopavo), mice (Apodemus spp.), snakes (Serpentes), and various small perching birds (Passeriformes).

-Each block contained four bird scat traps placed in the corners of a 10 x 10 m square.
-Scat traps were constructed out of 2.54 cm diameter PVC piping, zip-ties, pool screen mesh, wooden dowels and bird feeders.
-Each trap consisted of a horizontal 1 x 1 m mesh screen zip-tied to a PVC pipe frame elevated 1 m off the ground by four PVC pipe legs.
-A bird feeder was suspended above the mesh screen square by a wooden dowel rod horizontally mounted to two vertical 2 m tall PVC pipes (Figure 1A).
-Ogrmar Hanging Gazebo Wild Bird Feeders were used, which had dimensions of 0.18 x 0.20 x 0.23 m and an internal volume of approximately 1.3 L. Each trap was annotated with both a trap identification number and its corresponding bird feeder identification number.
-Bird feeder identification numbers were also annotated on each bird feeder.
+In each block, we placed four bird scat traps in the corners of a 10 x 10 m square.
+We constructed scat traps out of 2.54 cm diameter PVC piping, zip-ties, pool screen mesh, wooden dowels, and bird feeders, such that a horizontal 1 x 1 m mesh screen was zip-tied to a PVC pipe frame elevated 1 m off the ground by four PVC pipe legs.
+We suspended each bird feeder above the mesh screen square by a wooden dowel rod horizontally mounted to two vertical 2 m tall PVC pipes (Figure 1A).
+The Ogrmar Hanging Gazebo Wild Bird Feeders that we used had dimensions of 0.18 x 0.20 x 0.23 m and an internal volume of approximately 1.3 L. We labelled each trap with both a trap identification number and its corresponding bird feeder identification number unique to each labelled bird feeder.

 Each block had treatments of zero, four, eight and twelve resources within bird feeders.
-Resources used in the experiment included: wheat (Triticum sp.), rye (Secale cereale), brown top millet (Urochloa ramosa), white millet (Panicum miliaceum), oats (Avena sp.), black oil sunflower seeds (Helianthus annuus), barley (Hordeum vulgare), safflower (Carthamus tinctorius), cracked corn (Zea mays), Nyjer ® (Guizotia abyssinica), peanuts (Arachis hypogaea) and black soldier fly larvae (Hermetia illucens).
+Resources used in the experiment included: wheat (Triticum sp.), rye (Secale cereale), brown top millet (Urochloa ramosa), white millet (Panicum miliaceum), oats (Avena sp.), black oil sunflower seeds (Helianthus annuus), barley (Hordeum vulgare), safflower (Carthamus tinctorius), cracked corn (Zea mays), Nyjer (Guizotia abyssinica), peanuts (Arachis hypogaea) and black soldier fly larvae (Hermetia illucens).
 To avoid introducing non-native species to the research sites, seeds and nuts used for resources were heat-treated to destroy viability and underwent germination tests to examine treatment efficacy.
 Heat treatment consisted of heating seeds and nuts with oil contents of 20-60% at 103°C for 17-24 hours and nuts and seeds with oil contents below 20% at 130-135°C for 2-4 hours.
 Germination tests consisted of placing 20 heat-treated and untreated seeds or nuts in damp paper towels within Ziploc bags stored in dark, room-temperature conditions for 3 weeks.
 None of the heat-treated seeds germinated.
-Rstudio was utilized to randomly select and assign the resources used for each treatment at each site from a list of 12 different resources.
+We used program R (R Core Team 2022) to randomly select and assign the resources used for each treatment at each site from a list of 12 different resources.
 Measuring cups were used to consistently produce a volume of 4 cups of resources within each bird feeder (Figure 1B).
 At each site, a random number generator assigned the placement of the four treatment levels to the four traps.